fluent/fluent-plugin-s3/docs/input.md

 # Configuration: Input

-See [Configuration: credentials](credentials.md) for common comprehensive parameters.
+See also [Configuration: credentials](credentials.md) for common comprehensive parameters.

     <source>
       @type s3